aws-amplify/amplify-backend/.changeset/new-timers-warn.md

 '@aws-amplify/backend-cli': minor
 ---

-Support more package managers, such as yarn (version 1 and version 2+), pnpm.
+Support additional package managers, such as yarn (version 1 and version 2+), pnpm.